beling/book-pl/src/ch18-02-refutability.md

 We’ve given the code an out!
 This code is perfectly valid, although it means we cannot use an irrefutable pattern without receiving an error.
-If we give `if let` a pattern that will always match, such as `x`, as shown in listing 18-10, the compiler will give a warning.
+If we give `if let` a pattern that will always match, such as `x`, as shown in Listing 18-10, the compiler will give a warning.

 ```rust